IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 - *Everything looks okay*
 	- Ah, ok.
 Onward to step 6

-**[ Step 6 ]**
+**[ Step 6 ]**<a name="step6"></a>

 You went through all the steps and nothing was wrong yet marbles is still not behaving correctly?
 Well I'm stumped.
 The last resort is to wipe it all clean.
-Delete the app, delete the service.
+Delete the app and delete the service.
 Download it again and start anew.
+Please bear with us as we mature this sevice.
+Your patience and enthusiasm is greatly appreciated!

 ***